ajinkyad92/Machine_Learning_101/README.md

-# PythonBasics
+# Machine Learning 101
-Basics of Python

-Have added almost all the in-built functions available in python
+# Quick revision to all the inbuilt functions in machine learning

+- Basics of Python
+- Numpy
+- Pandas